 Matcha is everywhere these days, especially Instagram, where people snap pics of beautiful green matcha lattes.
 The green tea powder is having a big moment, but it’s actually been around for thousands of years.
 The meaning has also changed significantly, and as a result, the quality.

-“Matcha” is a Japanese word that translates into “tea powder.”
-“Cha” means “tea,” while “ma” means powder.
+Matcha has a lengthy and colorful past that goes back a great many years.
+“Matcha” is a Japanese word that translates into “tea powder” “Cha” means “tea,” while “ma” means powder.
+It has long been a staple of Japanese tea culture.
 Legend has it the first seeds of the green tea plant came to Japan from China through a Zen monk named Eisai.
 He planted them in Kyoto, by a temple, and introduced the Zen philosophy.
 He was the first person to prepare tea powder by grinding the leaves.
-True matcha can only be made with three species of green tea – Yabukita, Asatsuyu, and Gyokuro.

-When those green tea bushes sprout, they are covered by a screen for over 20 days.
+Only the three varieties of green tea—Yabukita, Asatsuyu, and Gyokuro—can be used to make true matcha.
+The best leaves and stems are selected, then the tea bushes are covered with a screen for nearly 20 days before being shred, steamed, cooled, and baked to create matcha.
+After being separated from the stems to get rid of any sand or bacteria, they are covered by a screen for over 20 days.
 The best leaves and stems are then shredded, steamed, cooled, and baked.
-The leaves are separated from the stems, so any sand and bacteria are removed.
-At last, the tea is dried and ground with a natural stone mill.
 The finer the grain, the better.
 The best powder has extremely-fine grains with a diameter of only 2-20 micrometers.

 Zen and matcha became inseparable through the Japanese tea ceremony.
 The ceremony is about embracing the ideals of Zen, which focuses on the present and finding beauty in the everyday.
 Drinking the tea made sense, because it has a stimulating effect on the mind without leaving a jittery effect.
 A person can be both alert and calm.